PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

 Also, it is important to note is that predicates may not signal exceptions.

+Predicates can be compared like regular variables, returning `true` if they point to the same function.

 #### Inline Functions

 Usual predicates require a function defined somewhere in the code.
 We can prevent this by using an inline function: